Strip Art Features

 Strip Art Features (SAF) is a comic-book publishing house and rights agent currently based in Celje, Slovenia.
-SAF was founded by comic book author and publisher Ervin Rustemagić in Sarajevo, Bosnia and Herzegovina in 1972.
 The company is known to the American public through its co-publishing arrangement with Dark Horse Comics.

+History

+SAF was founded by 17-year-old Ervin Rustemagić in Sarajevo, Bosnia and Herzegovina in 1971.
+The rights agency component of SAF, known as Platinum Studios, developed a large, internationally oriented library of non-superhero properties.
+From its inception, the company focused on representing a broad range of genres and maintaining relationships with prominent European creators and publishers.